Jorja Smith Bares Major Cleavage In Tight Dress On The Red Carpet At Pre-Grammy Award Party

-Jorja Smith is set to have a big night on Sunday, but first the Grammy-nominated singer was going to show off on Saturday in a tight dress that showed off some major cleavage.
+Jorja Smith is set to have a big night on Sunday, but first, the Grammy-nominated singer was going to show off on Saturday in a tight dress that showed off some major cleavage.

 The 21-year-old British singer is nominated for Best New Artist at the annual music award spectacular, and on Saturday she was a guest of honor at Spotify’s Best New Artist Party.
 Smith shared a picture of the outfit on Instagram, getting plenty of praise from fans for the outfit that was both elegant and a bit racy at the same time.